electron/electron/docs/api/native-image.md

 because of its support for transparency and lossless compression.

 On Windows, you can also load `ICO` icons from file paths.
-For best visual quality it is recommended to include at least the following sizes in the:
+For best visual quality, it is recommended to include at least the following sizes in the:

 * Small icon
  * 16x16 (100% DPI scale)